rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 * `(<|>)` semantics is unclear about error information.
 *  `some` and `many` provide no error information about the failure that ended the production of the result list.
 I will not discuss `some` or `many` in this post.

-With a _true_ `Alternative` instance, a somewhat popular behavior is: If all alternatives fail, then the error information comes from the last tried computation.
+A somewhat popular behavior is: If all alternatives fail, then the error information comes from the last tried computation.
+Examples of alternatives that behave this way are: _attoparsec_ `Parser`, _aeson_ `Parser`, `IO`.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
 For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
 From time to time, GHC will throw Haskell developers for a loop.
 With many of the `Alternative` instances, we are likely to do the same to out users.

 **Side-Note:**
 _parsec_ and _megaparsec_ packages implemented sophisticated ways to provide better error messages by looking at things like longest parsed path.
-Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a lawful _Alternative_.
+Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a lawful _Alternative/MonadPlus_.
 The _megaparsec_ haddock suggest adding `try` to improve the lawfulness.
 Adding `try` can mess up error messages.
-There appears to be an interesting pragmatic trade-off: _good error messages_ vs _more lawful Alternative_.
+There appears to be an interesting pragmatic trade-off: _good error messages_ vs _more lawful alternative behavior_.
 A great, related, reading is: [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).

-Most parsers offer very similar combinators allowing to write a parser agnostic code.
-This scary quote is not something I have came up with (I consider good error messages in deployed production code to be crucial):
+A random advice from a discussion about _attoparsec_ errors:

-> _The trick is to use the `parsers` library, which lets you switch out parsing backends.
-You can prototype with the `trifecta` library (which has good error messages) and then switch to `attoparsec` when you're done_
+> _The trick is to use the parsers library, which lets you switch out parsing backends.
+You can prototype with the trifecta library (which has good error messages) and then switch to attoparsec when you're done_

+(I assume that the author was thinking about parsing something, like a standard protocol, where user input cannot cause errors.)
 So, this is clearly a bit of a mess and we are looking for crazy workarounds.
 I will delve deeper into alternative error outputs by looking at the alternative laws next.